ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 layout: learningpathall
 ---

-You are now ready to create a Serverless Framework and deploy Lambda function.
+You are now ready to create a Serverless Framework and deploy the Lambda function.

 ## Create a project
-Open terminal or command prompty and type:
+Open the terminal or command prompt and type:

 ```console
 serverless
 ```

 This will start the wizard, in which you first select the Template.
-Use the arrow keys to select **AWS / Node.js / Simple Function** and hit Enter:
+Use the arrow keys to select **AWS / Node.js / Simple Function** (as shown below) and then hit **Enter**:

 ```output
 Welcome to Serverless Framework V.4